cloudflare/cloudflare-docs/products/railgun/src/content/user-guide/railgun-execution.md

 ---
-title: Railgun Execution
+title: Railgun execution
 type: document
 order: 4
-pcx-content-type: configuration
+pcx-content-type: reference
 ---

-# Railgun Execution
+# Railgun execution

 Railgun consists of two programs: `rg-listener` and `rg-sender`. `rg-listener` is to be installed at a hosting provider or end-user environment and listens for WAN connections. `rg-sender` is to be installed at Cloudflare locations and establishes connections across the WAN.